-The cost of the pet
+Upfront costs: Cost of the pet

 The amount you pay for your pet will vary depending on the pet you plan to bring home and where you get them.
 For example, if you plan to adopt a cat or dog, you might consider going through an animal shelter or breeder.
-Both options have their own benefits and drawbacks, so it’s important to consider which option and which individual animal is right for you.
+Both options have their own benefits and drawbacks, so it’s important to consider which option and which animal is right for you.

 Before you bring your new pet home, you must prepare a safe and comfortable living space for them.
-The specific shopping list will depend on your type of pet.
-Still, you might need to purchase a bed, crate/carrier, litter box, aquarium, cages, toys, food, collar, licenses, litter, or other specialty items.
+Your shopping list will depend on your type of pet.
+Still, you might need to purchase a bed, crate/carrier, litter box, aquarium, cage, toys, food, collar, licenses, litter, or other specialty items.
 These costs can add up quickly.
 Pet stores sometimes offer coupons for new pet owners or rewards memberships to help offset costs.
 You can also purchase some of these items second-hand if they’re clean and in good condition.

 If you rent, you might be required to pay a pet deposit to your landlord.
 It’s also important to consider the long-term cost a pet might bring to your household.
 For example, if you have an aquarium, how much will your water and electric bill increase?
 Or, if you’re getting an especially furry friend, it might be worthwhile to buy a vacuum cleaner built for pet hair.
 All these costs can make a new pet parent’s first year more expensive than expected.